q9mpy6r5jc-sudo/swarm-fr-benchmark/README.md

 # SWARM-FR: Benchmarking Virtual Cell Metrics

-This repository contains the codebase and scripts to reproduce the experiments, evaluations, and datasets presented in the "SWARM-FR: Benchmarking Virtual Cell Metrics" paper for the NeurIPS 2026 Evaluations & Datasets Track.
+This repository contains the codebase and scripts to reproduce the experiments, evaluations, and datasets presented in the "SWARM-FR: Benchmarking Virtual Cell Metrics" paper for ICLR 2027.

 ## Repository Structure